xiuxiude/coursera_alfred/README.md

 ##Todos

+* multi-download button for multi-downloading videos and/or slides
 * keyboard-shortcut customization
 * desktop notifcation of upcoming deadlines
 * auto sync courses calendar to third party calendar account